By: Muhammad AbuDeif

 Taking advantage of regional chaos starting with the Arab Spring in 2011, smugglers in Libya and Egypt exploited a standing trade agreement between the two countries to bring thousands of vehicles across the border.
 According to the 1990 trade deal, Libyan cars that enter Egypt for personal use do not pay any customs tax.

 In 2014 alone, some 193,000 cars entered Egypt from Libya, according to a statistic from the Council of Ministers’ Information Center.
-Some 15,000 of those cars never left Egypt, costing the government 2.2 billion Egyptian Pounds (about USD$67.9 million), according to official documents Abu Deif reviewed.
+Some 15,000 of those cars never left Egypt, costing the government 2.2 billion Egyptian Pounds (about $67.9 million), according to official documents Abu Deif reviewed.
 One customs employee told the journalist that he had witnessed cars being smuggled through the Salloum Land Port between the two countries.

 Abu Deif contacted smugglers, mechanics, car traders, police officers, and customs officials, documenting the journey of smuggled vehicles at each point.
 As one smuggler told him, “We can get you any car you want.”